| Back at the youth centre, Glen starts taking out his frustration

 He eventually pauses and walks over to the 'phone.
 He starts dialling

+a number.
 The dinner party guests - excluding Alison and Andy - arrive

 back at Dural.
 As they head into the lounge room, Gordon suggests